sherwinee/tp/docs/UserGuide.md

 ### Exporting all contacts : `export`

-Exports all contacts in the app (viewable with the `list` command) into a `vcf` (Vcard) or a proprietary `csv` (Comma Separated Vector) file. `vcf` files can be imported into common contact applications.
+Exports all contacts in the app (viewable with the `list` command) into a `vcf` (Vcard) or a proprietary `csv` (Comma Separated Values) file. `vcf` files can be imported into common contact applications.

 Format: `export FILENAME`

 * Filenames must end with `.vcf` or `.csv`, the programme will automatically export them to the respective format
 * Exported files are created in the programme's `exports` folder
+* If a file with the provided fiename already exists in the `exports` folder, you have to delete or rename it first
 * Tags are NOT exported in the `vcf` format
-* Last-contacted times are NOT exported
+* Last-contacted times are NOT exported by design

 Examples:
 * `export contacts.vcf` exports all contacts to a vcf file at `exports/contacts.vcf`